connect2brain/mtms/docs/source/markdown/installation-guide.md

 This guide provides step-by-step instructions for installing and configuring an mTMS real-time computer system.
 Some steps are specific to the lab computer installation, while others (marked with *) are required for both lab computers and mobile laptops.

+Note that the software installation steps are in `README.md`, while the hardware, operating system, and other pre-requisite steps are in this guide.

 ## Prerequisites

 - Windows 11 pre-installed on the computer